 Horton Smith won the 1934 Masters Tournament, the very first Masters, and also won the third.
-He is also credited with being the first professional to truly study the putting stroke to gain an advantage on opponents, and his name has become synonymous with golf education.
+He is also credited with being the first professional to truly study the putting stroke to gain an advantage on opponents.

 The Missouri native won 32 times on the PGA Tour between 1928 and ’41, including his only two majors in the Masters (1934, ’36).
 He was part of five Ryder Cup teams, including the 1929 U.S. team that included fellow Michigan Golf Hall of Fame members Walter Hagen, Leo Diegel and Al Watrous.

 He served a non-combat role in the U.S. Army during World War II, and he became the head professional at Detroit Golf Club in 1946 and worked there until his death in 1963 at the age of 55 from Hodgkin’s disease.
 He was just the second head professional at Detroit GC replacing Michigan Golf Hall of Fame member Alexander Ross, the brother of legendary golf course architect Donald Ross.